The Law of Reversed Effort.

 “Muddy water is best cleared by leaving it alone”. – Alan Watts

-A recent example that comes to mind of the law of reversed effort, was of a patient I consulted with second order anxiety, he couldn’t remember what had actually caused the stress and anxiety he was feeling in his life at that time, most of his stress and anxiety he felt was actually caused by wanting to rid himself of his stress, and the more he tried the worse things got.
+An example from real life was that recently I consulted a chap with second order anxiety, he couldn’t remember what had actually caused the stress and anxiety he was feeling in his life, and most of the stress and anxiety he felt was actually caused by wanting to rid himself of his stress and anxiety, and the more he tried the worse things got.

 Here is the original quote from Huxley about the Law of Reversed effort.